-If you get a DHMO plan, you will need to choose a primary dentist to work with.
-And you must let the plan provider or carrier know if you want to change your dentist.
+If you get a DHMO plan, you will need to choose a primary dentist.
+You must also tell the plan provider or carrier if you want to change your dentist.
 There are no waiting periods, calendar year maximums, deductibles, or claim forms when you have a DHMO plan.

 DHMOs and You: What to Consider

-Many people look to a DHMO plan when they need work to be done in the next month that they can’t put off until the waiting period on their PPO or Indemnity plan can be met.
-Also, with a DHMO, it is easy for you to know the cost of the work you need to have done before you go in to have it done.
+Many people look to a DHMO plan when they need work to be done in the next month but can’t put off until the waiting period on their PPO or Indemnity plan can be met.
+Also, with these types of plans, it’s easy for you to know the cost of the work you need to have done before you go in to have it done.
 This is because DHMO services have copays.
 The cost of the work is not paid through coinsurance.

 Other than office visits, exams, x-rays, and cleanings, the work you have done through a DHMO most often requires a copay for services.
 As a rule, work that is not spelled out in the plan’s summary of benefits is not covered.